openstack-archive/surveil/doc/source/getting_started.rst

 Developpement environnement
 ===========================

-Surveil's developpement environnement is based on Docker and fig. There is a Makefile at  the root of the repository with commands to make it easier to use:
+Surveil's developpement environnement is based on Docker and docker-compose.

+You can install docker-compose with the following command:

+    :bash:`sudo pip install -U docker-compose`

+You will then be able to use the environment with the following commands:

-* :bash:`make up`: Launch Surveil and its dependencies in containers.
+* :bash:`sudo docker-compose up`: Launch Surveil and its dependencies in containers.
-* :bash:`make down`: Kill the active docker containers, if any.
+* :bash:`sudo docker-compose down`: Kill the active docker containers, if any.
+* :bash:`sudo docker-compose rm`: Remove all containers, if any.
-* :bash:`build`: Build the surveil container.
+* :bash:`sudo docker-compose`: Build the docker images.

 Configuration for the different services running in the Docker container are stored in tools/docker.

-Surveil container mounts your local project folder and pecan reloads every time the project files change thus providing a proper development environment.
+The Surveil container mounts your local project folder and pecan reloads every time the project files change thus providing a proper development environment.